 All of Coacharya coach training programs include mentoring.

 What does coach training consist of?

 All accredited programs will cover core coaching competencies, but look for programs with topics that add value to coaching executive leaders.
-These may include intensive self discovery, psychological interventions, neurobiological studies, neuro lingusitic programming (NLP), appreciative inquiry, etc. – even spirituality!
+These may include intensive self-discovery, psychological interventions, neurobiological studies, neuro-linguistic programming (NLP), appreciative inquiry, etc. – even spirituality!